moonbitlang/moonbit-course/course4/lecture4_en.md

 The syntax of defining a structure is `struct <struct_name> { <field_name>: <type> ; ... }`.
 For example: `struct PersonalInfo { name: String; age: Int }`.
 As we have mentioned, the semicolons can be omitted when the fields are on separate lines.

 Definitions of the values of a structure are enclosed in braces, with each field assigned a value: `<field_name>: <value>`; each field assignment is followed by a comma.
 For instance: `let info: PersonalInfo = { name: "Moonbit", age: 1, }`.
 Note the comma after each value.
 It can be omitted if the last comma is directly followed by the closing brace without a newline.
 The order of fields does not matter, for example, `{ age: 1, name: "Moonbit" }`.
-If two structures happen to have exactly the same field names and types, they cannot be distinguished solely by the defined values.
-In such cases, we can differentiate them by adding a type declaration after the structure's value, such as `: A`.
+If two structures have the exact same fields with the same types, it's challenging to tell them apart just by their field values.
+To resolve this, we add type annotations like `let jack = ({ ... } : PersonInfo)` to specify the type of a value.

 Accessing the fields of a structure is similar to tuples – by using the field name to retrieve the corresponding data, for example, `.age` to retrieve the field `age`.
 When creating a new structure based on an existing one, redeclaring each field can be tedious, especially if the original structure is large.
 For convenience, MoonBit also provides a feature to update only specific fields.
 We can simply indicate the base structure with `.. <original_structure>` before the definition of the structure values, and then only declare the fields that have been modified.
 See the example below.